History of FC Basel (1918–1939): Thirtieth, no Swiss champion

 There was an outrage and scandal after the 8th round match at the Landhof on 12 November 1922 against BSC Young Boys.
 It came to some massive disagreements between Basel manager Breunig's co-trainer Mr Sutter, the players of both teams and some fans.
 The Swiss Football Association started an enquiry immediately.
-The club Basel was fined 200 Swiss Francs, co-trainer Mr Sutter was banned for three years, Basel's player Gustav Putzendopler was banned for six months, Young Boy's players Osterwalder and von Arx were both fined 20 Swiss Francs, Referee Josef Wieland received a life long ban for the top tier of Swiss football.
+The club Basel was fined 200 Swiss Francs, co-trainer Mr Sutter was banned for three years, Basel's player Gustav Putzendopler was banned for six months, Young Boy's players Osterwalder and von Arx were both fined 20 Swiss Francs, Referee Josef Wieland received a lifelong ban for the top tier of Swiss football.
 The club Basel had to pay the costs of the court.

 Another outrage and scandal was that the team Young Boys sportingly ended the season as Central group winners.
 But before the start of the championship play-offs, the qualification match FC Biel-Bienne versus FC Bern (the game had ended 3–1) from 25.02.1923 was awarded 0–3 due to ineligible players of FC Biel-Bienne.
 So both Young Boys Bern and FC Bern were level with 22 points and consequently a play-off was to be held for the regional championship.
 Young Boys withdrew from this match.
 Thus FC Bern continued to the finals, which they won.
 After the play-offs finals had been completed, the qualification match Basel versus FC Bern (the game had ended 0–4) from 04.02.1923 was awarded 3–0 forfait because FC Bern had played an ineligible player.
 After this decision Young Boys were again winners of the regional group.
 The date of this decision was in September 1923 and there was not enough time left for a new Play-off Final before the next season started.
-Therefore no Swiss championship was awarded for 1922/23 season.
+Therefore, no Swiss championship was awarded for 1922/23 season.